yandex-cloud/docs/en/network-load-balancer/api-ref/authentication.md

 ---
-title: "Authentication in the {{ network-load-balancer-full-name }} API"
+title: "API authentication in {{ network-load-balancer-full-name }}"
-description: "To perform operations via the API in {{ network-load-balancer-full-name }}, a service for managing network load balancers, get an IAM token for your account."
+description: "To perform operations via the API in the service of a network balancer - {{ network-load-balancer-full-name }}, you need to get an IAM token for your account."
 ---

-# Authentication in the {{ network-load-balancer-name }} API
+# API authentication in {{ network-load-balancer-name }}

 {% include notitle [auth](../../_includes/authentication.md) %}